JustinXHale/reflog-site/privacy.md

 permalink: /privacy.html
 ---

-# Privacy Policy for RefereeIQ
+# Privacy Policy for RefLog

 _Last updated: {{ site.time | date: "%Y-%m-%d" }}_

-RefereeIQ (“we,” “our,” or “us”) respects your privacy.
+RefLog (“we,” “our,” or “us”) respects your privacy.
 This Privacy Policy explains how we collect, use, and protect your information when you use our mobile application.

 ---

 ## 1. Information We Collect

-When you use RefereeIQ, we may collect:
+When you use RefLog, we may collect:

 - **Account Information**:
   - Email address